ManDrake-hub/MobileRobots_Project/README.md

 <img src="/obstacle_race_gazebo.jpg"/>

 ## Install
-Install ros as done during the lectures
+Install ROS as done during the lectures

 In case of errors with cameras:
 * Install DroidCam following the official installation at this [link](https://www.dev47apps.com/droidcam/linux/)